 Log on to the PolarDB console.

-In the upper-left corner, select the region in which the cluster is deployed.
+In the upper-left corner, select the region where the cluster is deployed.

 Find the cluster and click its ID.